 Katsu wa hagādatta

 I am going to try to make this long story short.

-Many years ago, we befriended neighbors (let’s name them Bob and Julie and they don’t read my blog or even know I blog, so it’s cool) who had just moved in.
+Many years ago, we befriended neighbors (let’s name them Bob and Julie) who had just moved in.
 We had Bob and Julie over for dinners and vice versa, went places together, and our youngest and their then only child played together regularly.
-All in all, we were pretty close.

 A few months into our friendship, Julie got pregnant with her second child, only to lose the baby in the first three weeks of the pregnancy.
 To say we felt sick for them is an understatement, so the first time I saw Julie after the miscarriage, I went to give her a hug.
 She pulled away and looked at me with gigantic eyes, then awkwardly made an excuse to leave soon after.

 I felt like maybe I had done something wrong by hugging her.
 Did I push a boundary?
 Was it too forward?
 Then I felt guilty because I was feeling weird about giving her a hug when she had just lost a baby.
 BIG PICTURE, KARI.
-But it was the first time in my life I had felt ashamed for giving someone a hug and it became a mind fuck for me.
+But it was the first time in my life I had felt ashamed of giving someone a hug and it became a mind fuck for me.

 Over the course of the following year, we became less close with this couple and we saw less of each other.
-I assumed it was because of the hug but Mike said that there was no way it could be just that and maybe it was that she was struggling with the loss.
+I assumed it was because of the hug, but Mike said that there was no way it could be just that.
 Then I felt even more horrible because I was being selfish.
 She had lost a baby and my feelings were hurt because of something so ridiculous, so instead, I gave her space and tried to be supportive from afar.